byui-cse/itm300-course/source/module-08/project-lab.md

 ## Create a SQS Queue

-* Search for SQS which will bring up the Simple Queue Service
+* <span class="material-symbols-outlined">search</span> Search for SQS which will bring up the Simple Queue Service
 * Create queue: **VehicleCompletedQueue**
 * Standard
 * Leave the rest of the defaults